hedixia/HeavyBallNODE/README.md

 # Heavy Ball Neural Ordinary Differential Equations

 This is the official implementation of Heavy Ball Neural Ordinary Differential Equations.
+For any questions about the code, please correspond to hedixia@ucla.edu.
-It is based on Pytorch and torchdiffeq, and all numerical solvers used are dopri5.
+The code is based on Pytorch and torchdiffeq, and all default numerical solvers used in the experiments are dopri5.

 ## Usage